<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1701643246719572&amp;ev=PageView&amp;noscript=1">

 • Fainting/passing out

-How do you Get Pulmonary Hypertension?
+How Do You Get Pulmonary Hypertension?

 There are actually five forms of pulmonary hypertension: Group 1, Group 2, Group 3, Group 4, and Group 5.
 In all of these groups, the average arterial pressure is 25 mmHg or higher, whereby normal pressure is 8-20 mmHg at rest.